rbms-bsc/DCRMR/_pages/Title/Note-on-title.md

 <a name="1.29.37.1">1.29.37.1</a> Make a note on a title in the original language appearing in the manifestation elsewhere than on the title page if considered important  (see [Parallel title proper, 1.215.31.2](/DCRMR/title/Parallel-title-proper/#1.215.31.2)).

 <a name="1.29.37.2">1.29.37.2</a> For instructions on providing access points for parallel titles, see [Parallel title proper, 1.215.33](/DCRMR/title/Parallel-title-proper/#121533-access-points-for-parallel-titles-proper).
-For instructions on providing access points for other title information, see [Variant title of manifestation, 1.25.35](/DCRMR/title/Variant-title-of-manifestation/#12535-access-points-for-variant-titles).

-## 1.29.38 Transposition of other title information
+## 1.29.38 Other title information

 <a name="1.29.38.1">1.29.38.1</a> Make a note indicating the transposition of [Other title information](/DCRMR/title/Other-title-information/) that precedes the [Title proper](/DCRMR/title/Title-proper/) on the title page (see [Other title information, 1.23.29.2](/DCRMR/title/Other-title-information/#1.23.29.2)).

+<a name="1.29.38.2">1.29.38.2</a> 1.29.38.2 For instructions on providing access points for other title information, see [Variant title of manifestation, 1.25.35](/DCRMR/title/Variant-title-of-manifestation/#12535-access-points-for-variant-titles).

 ## 1.29.39 Title information not appearing on title page